Toufool/AutoSplit/README.md

 Masked images are very useful if only a certain part of the capture region is consistent (for example, consistent text on the screen, but the background is always different).
 Histogram or L2 norm comparison is recommended if you use any masked images.
 It is highly recommended that you do NOT use pHash comparison if you use any masked images, as it is very inaccurate.

 The best way to create a masked image is to set your capture region as the entire game screen, take a screenshot, and use a program like [paint.net](https://www.getpaint.net/) to "erase" (make transparent) everything you don't want the program to compare.
-More on how to creating images with transparency using paint.net can be found in [this tutorial](https://www.youtube.com/watch?v=v53kkUYFVn8).
+More on creating images with transparency using paint.net can be found in [this tutorial](https://www.youtube.com/watch?v=v53kkUYFVn8).
 For visualization, here is what the capture region compared to a masked split image looks like if you would want to split on "Shine Get!" text in Super Mario Sunshine:

 ![Mask Example](res/mask_example_image.png)